Download the Report »

 Spectrum has a proven track record of measuring program participants’ attitudinal and behavioral change, and monitoring the overall quality and effectiveness of treatment.
 Program efficacy is regularly assessed using outcome measurements that track program completion rates, client satisfaction, coping skills and criminal thinking.
 This occurs during all phases of treatment to provide programs with real-time information to support program fidelity, pro-social growth and ultimately public safety.

 Recidivism is arguably the single most common measure of program effectiveness for correctional treatment programs.
-A report from the Bureau of Justice Services revealed that nearly 6 in 10 state prisoners conditionally released returned to incarceration in 5 years.
+A report from the Bureau of Justice Services revealed that nearly 60 percent of state prisoners conditionally released returned to incarceration in 5 years.

-Meta-analyses completed by Aos (2006) showed that carefully targeted rehabilitation and treatment programs can reduce offender recidivism by estimates of 10-20%.
-Across the country, Spectrum has demonstrated significantly lower recidivism rates for offenders completing our programs as illustrated below:
+Meta-analyses completed by Steve Aos (2006) at the Washington State Institute for Public Policy, (WSIPP) showed that carefully targeted rehabilitation and treatment programs can reduce offender recidivism by estimates of 10-20%.
+Across the country, Spectrum has consistently demonstrated significantly lower recidivism rates for offenders completing our programs as noted below:

 According to a recidivism study conducted by the Governor’s Office of Planning and Budget in Georgia, Spectrum’s Correctional Recovery Academy™ programs lowered the recidivism rate of participants.
 Nineteen percent (19%) of program completers returned to prison within three years of release compared to twenty-eight percent (28%) for non-participants, representing a thirty-two percent (32%) reduction in recidivism.